Machine-Learning-Engineer-1776/SmartFleet_Route_Optimizer/README.md

 •	**Value:** Provides a compelling financial justification for adopting SmartFleet, with detailed, transparent savings calculations that have been refined to maximize clarity and impact for sales teams and potential buyers.

-PIC HERE (Suggested: Screenshot of the What-If Cost Estimator savings breakdown at crime_threshold=0.5.)